EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Online RL

 \section{Online RL}

-Combining strong off-policy RL methods with good exploration policies has the potential for producing highly sample-efficient online RL algorithms.
-Concretely, we refer to online RL as the setting where iteratively, a batch of $M$ environment steps with an exploration policy are interleaved with $K$ RL updates ~\citep{levine2020offline,matsushima2020deployment}.
+EMaQ is also applicable to online RL setting.
+Combining strong offline RL methods with good exploration policies has the potential for producing highly sample-efficient online RL algorithms.
+Concretely, we refer to online RL as the setting where iteratively, a batch of $M$ environment steps with an exploration policy are interleaved with $M$ RL updates~\citep{levine2020offline,matsushima2020deployment}.